MiracleZhang/DnsClient/README.md

 # DnsClient

-dns parse ios and win32
+Code from https://github.com/notatestuser/dnsclient.git.
+Thank notatestuser.

+Add ios platform.

+A DNS client with support for querying A, CNAME, NS, MX, PTR and AAAA records.
+Platform: win32, ios.
+Android need ndk, please see ios and win32.

-parse domain with dns server.
+parse with dns server.

 result like:

 Looking up www.sina.com using 114.114.114.114...